-Learn more about predictive analytics:
+Read more about predictive analytics:

 What is real estate agility?
 Real estate agility refers to workplace environments and space agreement structures that are dynamic and nimble in supporting company goals and employee needs.

-Learn more about real estate agility:
+Read more about real estate agility:

+What is a real estate dashboard?
 A real estate dashboard is software that lets real estate professionals sign documents electronically in a way that is easy for them and their clients.

-Learn more about real estate forecasting:
+Read more about real estate forecasting:

 What is real estate portfolio management?
 Real estate portfolio management is the way you manage your real estate portfolio and can include the use of real estate management software.
 With lease data and usage combined, you won’t just see where space is underutilized.
 You’ll know where your budget is going to waste, and you’ll have the tools on hand to make swift improvements.